Kenyan Businessman Joseph Mboya Nyamuthe Escapes from Burundi Prison

 Read: Kisumu Port Expected To Support Millions of Livelihoods in Kenya, Uganda, Tanzania, Rwanda and Burundi

-Mboya comes from Rangwe constituency in Homa Bay County, Southern Kenya.
+Mboya comes from Rangwe constituency in Homa Bay County.

 He is the son-in-law of the late Hezekiah Oyugi, a powerful figure in the late President Daniel Arap Moi administration.